castai/docs/docs/concepts/architecture-overview.md

 * Nginx ingress controller, paired with TLS certificate manager, that listen to your deployed resources and maintain routing&TLS configuration;
 * Metric collection for your ingress traffic;

 All that is left for you as an application developer is to deploy your app, ingress resource, and configure a domain alias of your choice.
-See the [guide](../guides/ingress.md) for more details.
+See the [ingress guide](../guides/ingress.md) for more details.

 ![](architecture-overview/ingress.png)